 LG G6 design and build quality

-The LG G6 says goodbye to the friends of the G5, its famous modules, and has focused instead on developing a well-rounded device any external features.
-The frames are quite thin, just as they were on the LG G4, and occupy almost the entire screen.
+The LG G6 says goodbye to the friends of the G5, its famous modules, and has focused instead on developing a well-rounded device without any external features.
+The frames are quite thin, just as they were on the LG G4, and take up almost the entire screen.

 The bottom of the frame is very similar to the one we see on the V20, especially the slots for the main speaker.
-In the center we have a USB Type-C jack and on the other side a microphone.
+In the center, there is a USB Type-C jack and on the other side, a microphone.
 At the top of the frame we find, thankfully, the mini-jack for headphones and a second microphone for noise cancellation.